Edna Agravante

 Edna Agravante (born September 13, 1980 in Naga, Camarines Sur, Philippines) is a former Philippine international footballer who played as a striker.

-She made her debut at the 2003 AFC Women's Championship in the 0–15 defeat against Japan.
+She played at the 2003 AFC Women's Championship in the 0–15 defeat against Japan.
 She was also named as part of the squad at the 2008 AFC Women's Asian Cup qualifiers.

 Career statistics

 International goals

 Scores and results list the Philippines' goal tally first.